- EMERGING INITIATIVES

-MassCEC hosted a webinar on Thursday October 12, 2017 to provide an overview of Solarize Mass and Solarize Mass Plus programs and answer questions.
+MassCEC will be hosting a webinar on Tuesday November 13, 2018 at 2:00 PM to provide an overview of Solarize Mass and Solarize Mass Plus programs and answer questions.
 Click here to view the recording of the webinar.
 Click here to access a PDF of the webinar slides.

 Installers interested in applying to participate in the Solarize Mass program should review the Installer Resources page.

 Now in its ninth year, Solarize Mass is a partnership between MassCEC and the Green Communities Division of the Massachusetts Department of Energy Resources (DOER).
 Click here to see a map of all Solarize Communities and results to date.

 How it works

 The Solarize Mass program looks to increase the adoption of small-scale solar electricity systems through a grassroots educational campaign, driven mainly by local volunteers and reduced pricing that increases the savings for participants.
 Each participating community competitively selects a designated solar installation company.
 Homeowners and business owners who want to participate can either purchase the solar electricity systems directly or enter into a lease or power purchase agreement (PPA) with the installer if offered.
 Under a lease or PPA, the installer will own, operate and maintain the system, while the home or business owner agrees to purchase the power generated by the system as a specific rate.

 Since Solarize Mass launched in 2011, the program has resulted in more than 18,000 individuals expressing interest in pursuing solar electricity and other clean energy technology systems.
-To date, over 3,300 residents and business owners in 66 communities signed contracts resulting in over 22.3 megawatts of contracted capacity.
+To date, over 3,400 residents and business owners in 69 communities signed contracts resulting in over 22.95 megawatts of contracted capacity.
 The Solarize Mass Plus Pilot resulted in the contracting of an additional 37 clean energy technologies.
 In addition, the number of small-scale solar electricity projects in almost every community doubled as a result of the program.
 See Solarize Mass Results for information and up-to-date results.
 Starting in 2016 the Solarize Mass program began accepting community applications on a rolling basis; this method continues with the 2019 Solarize Mass Program.
 To learn more about the current Solarize Mass program, go to the Solarize Mass main page.

 Solarize Mass Results